filecoin-project/filecoin-docs/content/en/store/filecoin-plus/overview/index.md

 Each request is tracked as a GitHub issue in the [Fil+ Client Onboarding repo](https://github.com/filecoin-project/filecoin-plus-client-onboarding).
 You can follow the progress of your application there as well.
 Notaries may ask for additional information before they will allocate you DataCap.

 To apply for a Large Dataset Notary, follow the steps at [Applying for a large DataCap allocation](https://github.com/filecoin-project/filecoin-plus-large-datasets#applying-for-a-large-datacap-allocation).

-### FVM Smart Contracts
-Smart contracts can acquire DataCap just like any regular client.
-To do so, simply enter the f410 address of the smart contract that requires DataCap as the client address when making a request.
-To receive the initial allocation of 32GiB, we recommend using the auto-verifier [Verify.glif.io](Verify.glif.io).

-It's important to note that DataCap allocations are a one-time credit for a Filecoin address and cannot be transferred between smart contracts.
-If you need to redeploy the smart contract, you must request additional DataCap.
-To address this issue, we are developing an FRC to allow DataCap to be held between redeployments.

 ### Spend DataCap